While waiting for the castle to reopen:

 Open the doors of the National Renaissance Museum

 the Renaissance.
 Its exceptional collections have made it possible to set up this architectural setting in the National Renaissance Museum, hosting original exhibitions.
-French gardens open onto
+The French gardens open onto a vast panorama.

-The Château d'Écouen located in the Val d'Oise offers a great view on the plain of France and now houses the exceptional collections of National Museum of the Renaissance.
+The Château d'Écouen offers a great view on the plain of France and now houses the exceptional collections of National Museum of the Renaissance.
 For them, the castle is an equally exceptional setting.
-You will discover at the different levels of the museum the famous XNUMXth century tapestry: the hanging of David and Bathsheba, and many others exceptional collections on the decorative arts of this period: furniture, ceramics, painted enamels, weapons, measuring objects…
+Among other things, you will discover the famous XNUMXth century tapestry: the hanging of David and Bathsheba.
+The other levels conceal others exceptional collections on the decorative arts: furniture, ceramics, painted enamels, weapons, measuring objects, etc.

-Property of a great Renaissance lord, Anne de Montmorency, who grew up in the privacy of François I and then prospered under the protection of Henri II, Écouen is not a home like the others: she places in her stones the ambitions and successes of a powerful man who is also a patron and an esthete passionate about art.
+Property of a great Renaissance lord, Anne de Montmorency, who grew up in the privacy of François I and then prospered under the protection of Henri II, Écouen is not a home like the others.
+It sets in its stones the ambitions and successes of a powerful man, patron and an esthete passionate about art.
 It embodies the modern vision of a lord who fought in Italy and promised himself to find one day on his land the dazzling he experienced in front of the transalpine palaces.

-This ardent collector, very often at the forefront of taste, was also the heir to a colossal fortune, which he further increased by a judicious policy of acquisitions, by his marriage to Madeleine of Savoy and by royal favor.
-When he died in 1567, he owned some 130 castles scattered throughout France and two Parisian residences including his hotel on rue Sainte-Avoye, which he endowed with a painted gallery by Nicolo dell'Abbate.
-All these places are the theater of reconstructions, amenities, or even real architectural projects, like those of the little castle of Whipped Cream (1559) or the amazing gallery-bridge of Fère-en-Tardenois, both designed by Jean Bullant.
+This ardent collector, very often at the forefront of taste, was also the heir to a colossal fortune.
+He further increased it by a judicious policy of acquisitions, by his marriage to Madeleine of Savoy and by royal favor.
+When he died in 1567, he owned some 130 castles scattered throughout France.
+He is also the owner of two Parisian residences including his hotel on rue Sainte-Avoye which he has equipped with a painted gallery by Nicolo dell'Abbate.
+All these places are the theater of reconstructions, amenities, or even real architectural projects, like those of Castle of Whipped Cream (1559) or the amazing gallery-bridge of Fère-en-Tardenois, both designed by Jean Bullant.
 But Écouen remains his masterpiece.

 The visit of the museum of Écouen is free.
 In order to appreciate the essentials of the museum, a visit leaflet, distributed at the reception, offers a discovery tour in a minimal route (approximately one hour).